-- (i) Remuneration, Nomination and Sustainability Committee, - (ii) Control and Risks Committee.
+- (i) Remuneration and Nominations Committee.

+- (ii) Control and Risks Committee.

+- (iii) Sustainability committee.

-The Remuneration, Nomination and Sustainability Committee jointly performs the functions that the Code assigns to the nomination committee and the remuneration committee, respectively, and provides a supervisory function regarding sustainability issues with the task of reviewing the annual sustainability report.
+The Remuneration and Nominations Committee jointly performs the functions that the Code attributes to the Nominations Committee and the Remuneration Committee, respectively.
 This Committee was formed in compliance with the stricter rules set out for the remuneration committee's composition as it has only Independent Non-Executive members pursuant to the TUF.